openfisca/openfisca-doc/source/coding-the-legislation/40_legislation_evolutions.md

 ## Ending a variable at a specific date

-As the legislation evolves, some fiscal or benefit mechanisms disapear.
+As the legislation evolves, some fiscal or benefit mechanisms disappear.

 Let's for instance assume that a `progressive_income_tax` used to exist before the `flat_tax_on_salary` was introduced.
-This progressive tax then disapeared on the 1st of June 2005.
+This progressive tax then disappeared on the 1st of June 2005.

 This is implemented with an `end` attribute that define the _last day_ a variable can be calculated: